kidGodzilla/fkkk-paywalls/README.md

 # fkkk-paywalls

+I got sick of clicking links that result in a paywall or a nagging ad.
+Spent 20 minutes to create an extension to just stop visiting those sites altogether.

 1. See a paywall?
 Too many ads?
 Annoying popups?
 Outline it instead!
 2. Each time you use Outline, we'll ask if you want to always use Outline on a site.
 3. Skip straight to the Outline the next time you click a link on a site that uses paywalls.